-In the Deer Encounter there are six friendly, wild rescue fallow deer - all does.
+In the Deer Encounter there are seven friendly, wild rescue fallow deer, which are all does.